-The tides for the Herzliya coast are relatively small, with astronomical tide ranges ranging from 20 to 40 centimeters.
+The tides for the Herzliya coast are quite small, with astronomical tide ranges ranging from only 20 to 40 centimeters.
 Larger water levels (storm surges) do occur due to onshore winds and wave setup.
-Tide data for the project area during the time period that the site visit was performed are shown in Figure 7.
+Tide data for the project area during the time period that the site visit was performed are shown in Figure 7, showing the small tide range.
 Onshore winds and wave setup were observed to create higher water levels during the site visit.